Suncoldx333/chaoticCode/Pods/RxDataSources/README.md

 ]

 Observable.just(sections)
-  .bindTo(tableView.rx.items(dataSource: dataSource))
+  .bind(to: tableView.rx.items(dataSource: dataSource))
-  .addDisposableTo(disposeBag)
+  .disposed(by: disposeBag)
 ```

 ### Animations
 To implement animations with RxDataSources, the same steps are required as with non-animated data, execept:
 - SectionOfCustomData needs to conform to `AnimatableSectionModelType`
-- dataSource needs to be an instance of `RxTableViewSectionedAnimatedDataSource` or `RxTableViewSectionedAnimatedDataSource`
+- dataSource needs to be an instance of `RxTableViewSectionedAnimatedDataSource` or `RxCollectionViewSectionedAnimatedDataSource`

 ## Requirements